Billplz/Billplz-API-ASPNET/README.md

-# billplzIntegrationwithASPNET
+# Billplz API Example for ASP.NET

-You can use this code to integrate billplz payment gateway with your ASP.NET web system
+Example for connecting to Billplz API using ASP.NET